 You’ve likely heard of coding bootcamps as a form of alternative education.
 These programs are similar to vocational schools in that they train students to fill specific roles such as mobile developers, full stack developers, or data scientists.
 Bootcamps programs are offered both remotely and on-campus and their length can vary from a few weeks to several months

 You will spend all that time working on the hard skills and soft skills you need to succeed as an entry-level professional.
-Employers in the United States are increasingly keen on hiring bootcamp grads, so you are likely to receive plenty of job offers after graduation.
+Employers in the United States are increasingly keen on hiring bootcamp grads, so you are likely to receive plenty of job offers after bootcamp.
 In fact, one of the best things about bootcamps is that they tend to open up a lot of job opportunities in the tech industry.

 Web Development Coding Bootcamps

 There is a wide variety of coding bootcamps to choose from.
 We know that choosing a program can be a difficult decision, so we’ve narrowed down the options for you.
 Below, you will find a list of the top 10 coding bootcamps for learning the web development life cycle.

 CareerFoundry is a well-known coding bootcamp that offers a wide variety of programs, including full stack web development and front end development for designers.
 All its programs are currently offered exclusively online.

 In the Frontend Development for Designers course, students learn about the entire web development process by building a website from scratch.
 The Full-Stack Web Development program helps you become a developer in only seven months with a flexible learning approach.
 In both courses, you will learn the most common web development languages and the skills necessary to start a career as a web developer.

 Thinkful is a coding bootcamp offered in partnership with Chegg, the largest ed tech company in the US.
 This bootcamp does not offer a web development course per se, but its software engineering course focuses heavily on web development and will open up plenty of job opportunities in the sector.